d12frosted/elpa-mirror/gnu/bnf-mode-readme.txt

 BNF Mode is open source software licensed under the [[https://github.com/sergeyklay/bnf-mode/blob/master/LICENSE][GNU General Public Licence version 3]].
 Copyright © 2019, 2020, Free Software Foundation, Inc.

+*** Note On Copyright Years

+In copyright notices where the copyright holder is the Free Software Foundation, then where a range of years appears, this is an inclusive range that applies to every year in the range.
+For example: 2005-2008 represents the years 2005, 2006, 2007, and 2008.